-Like every other aspect of caring for the Knockout rose winter care is simple and straightforward.
+Like every other aspect of Knockout Rose care, preparing Knockout roses for winter is simple and straightforward.

-The Knock Out rose introduced by Will Radler in 1989 is very hardy in mild climates.
-However, disease resistant Knock out roses do require some special care in areas that experience very cold temperatures and/or high winds in the winter.
+The Knock Out rose, introduced by Will Radler in 1989, is very hardy in mild climates.
+However, the drought, black spot disease resistant Knock out roses do require some special care in areas that experience very cold temperatures and/or high winds in the winter.

 In USDA zones 5b-11, winter protection of Knock Out roses is very simple, indeed.
 A bit more caution and preparation are needed in zone 5a.

 - Prepare your Knock Out rose bush in advance of the first frost by raking the ground clear around each of the roses in your garden.
-Do a light pruning to tidy up unruly canes or branches.
+Pull out your pruners and do a light pruning to tidy up unruly canes or branches.

-- Provide your Knock Out roses with a fungicide treatment.
-In cooler climates (e.g. 5a) use a powdered product.
-In warmer, drier areas you can use a light treatment of liquid fungicide.
+- Provide your knockout roses in winter with a fungicide treatment.
+In cooler climates (e.g., 5a), use a powdered product.
+In warmer, drier areas, you can use a light treatment of liquid fungicide.

 - As spring approaches, begin to prune.
 You want to perform your spring pruning while your roses are still dormant.

 Rake and prune your bushes as in steps 1 and 2 above.
+Watch out for the thorns!
 Have some plastic foam rose cones on hand to protect your roses against both cold and high winds.